Vereine-Einzeigentum/boardgame-proto/grave-approachal/OBSCUR-SPEC.md

 The six masks are coping strategies.
 [M] Not bundles of power — shapes you learned to wear to get down a road that wasn't built for you.
 Every mask verb is something that costs you.
 Every mask card is a trade.
 The handicap is not the mask; the handicap is the exchange rate, and you chose it.

-**F1 and F8 pull against each other:**
+**F1 and F8 used to pull against each other:**

 > F1: the game plays itself with zero input.
 > F8: there must be a reason to sit down and beat the bots.

 **[M] The resolution:** the player's verb is not *move* — the die moves you.
-The player's verb is *interrupt*.
+The player's invariant proto-verb is *interrupt*.
 The road proposes.
 You may argue with it.
-If you don't, the proposal stands and the bot plays your recommendation.
+If you don't, the proposal stands and the bot plays its recommendation.

 That is the reason to sit down.
 The bot is playing your mask right now, with your verbs, making your mask's choices.
 Whether you agree with it is the whole game.